HiteshDutt/microsoft-ready18-lab/100-linux.md

     Login with the credentials you configured during Step 1 (Create a Linux Bash Shell)

 ## Install Docker on the linux machine
+    # if you use the lab machine, Docker is already installed.

     # Run the following commands to set up Docker engine and CLI tools